Singer–Swapp standoff: Addam Swapp

-Addam Swapp is the son-in-law of Utah polygamist, John Singer, having married two of his daughters.
-Swapp was born on 6 April 1961 in Salt Lake City, Utah to conservative Mormon parents.
-Before discovering John Singer, Swapp had already been acquainted with the idea of Mormon fundamentalism as his father had introduced him to a small group in Manti, Utah.
+Addam Swapp was born on 6 April 1961 in Salt Lake City, Utah to conservative Mormon parents.
+Before discovering the Utah polygamist John Singer, Swapp had already been acquainted with the idea of Mormon fundamentalism as his father had introduced him to a small group in Manti, Utah.
 When he was 17, Swapp heard on the news about Singer's fight against the government and decided to meet him.
 Before he had the chance, however, Singer was killed.

-Later, Swapp married two of Singer's daughters: Heidi and Charlotte, with whom he had six children.
+In September 1980, Swapp entered the Singer family when he married John Singer's daughter Heidi.
+He later married another of Singer's daughters, Charlotte; between his two wives he fathered six children.
+In the same month that Swapp married Heidi, his cousin Roger Bates also married into the Singer-Swapp household by wedding Suzanne Singer.
 The family continued to live on Singer's compound for the next nine years, growing a hatred for the LDS church.
 In 1987, Swapp sent a letter to several community members, demanding reconciliation for Singer's death and condemning the LDS church.